 The mining operation will be open pit, bulk, mining conducted with mining shovels in the 40 cubic meter class or larger and trucks in the 200 metric tonne class or larger.
-The ore production rate is expected to be 125,000 metric tonnes per day (45.6 million tonnes per year) or higher.
+The concentrator (mill) ore production rate is expected to be 52,000 to 71,000 metric tonnes per day.
+Another 20,000 to 40,000 metric tonnes per day of heap leach ore will be crushed, agglomerated and placed on the heap leach pad.

-IMC has also developed a preliminary mining production schedule (i.e. production forecast) for the Project.
-Seven mining phases were designed to do the scheduling.
+The Company has also developed a preliminary mining production schedule (i.e. production forecast) for the Project.
+Six mining phases were designed to do the scheduling.
 The phases include haulage roads and adequate working room for large mining equipment.
-The final pit design was based on economic parameters used for the mineral resource estimation, including commodity prices of \$2.00 per pound copper and \$755 per ounce gold.
 Only measured and indicated mineral resource was allowed to contribute to the design.